Heather Hinz

-Heather Hinz (/hɪnz/; born June 27, 2001) is an American professional soccer player who plays as a goalkeeper for Sydney FC of the A-League Women.
+Heather Elizabeth Hinz (/hɪnz/; born June 27, 2001) is an American professional soccer player who plays as a goalkeeper for USL Super League club Fort Lauderdale United FC.
 She played college soccer for the South Carolina Gamecocks and was named SEC Goalkeeper of the Year in 2023.
 She was drafted by the Houston Dash in the third round of the 2024 NWSL Draft.
+She has also previously played for A-League Women club Sydney FC.

-Early life and college career
+Early life

-Hinz was born in Laytonsville, Maryland, to Laura and Lance Hinz.
-She has three older sisters, one of whom, Megan, played soccer as a goalkeeper at Michigan before turning professional and then becoming a college coach.
-Hinz started out as a striker before being asked to play in goal after an injury to the goalkeeper for her Olympic Development Program team.
+Hinz was born in Laytonsville, Maryland.
+She started out as a striker before being asked to play in goal after an injury to the goalkeeper for her Olympic Development Program team.
 She played high school soccer at Our Lady of Good Counsel and ECNL club soccer for Bethesda Union.

-South Carolina Gamecocks
+College career

 Following one season as a backup, Hinz became the starting goalkeeper for the South Carolina Gamecocks during the pandemic-abbreviated 2020 season.
 In the 2021 postseason, she had to make only three saves in an upset of North Carolina in the first round of the NCAA tournament and went on to record a career-high eleven saves in their quarterfinal loss to BYU.
 She led the country with 13 clean sheets in the 2022 season, part of the strong defense on a Gamecock team that ranked as high as third nationally.
 In that year's SEC championship, she saved three penalty kicks in a semifinal shootout against Georgia and made a last-minute save to keep her shutout against Alabama in the title game, being named the tournament's most valuable player.
 She recorded ten shutouts in 2023, leading the conference in save percentage and goals against average, and was recognized as the SEC Goalkeeper of the Year and first-team All-SEC.

 Club career

 Houston Dash

 Hinz was drafted 38th overall by the Houston Dash in the third round of 2024 NWSL Draft.
-She was signed to a one-year contract with a one-year option, becoming one of the backup options behind reigning NWSL Goalkeeper of the Year Jane Campbell.
-Hinz made her professional debut on July 28, 2024, in the group stage of the 2024 NWSL x Liga MX Femenil Summer Cup, putting together multiple saves in a 2–1 win against Tigres UANL.
-After an injury to Campbell, Hinz made her first regular-season debut on the final matchday on November 2, starting and making five saves in a 3–2 loss to Bay FC.
+She signed a one-year contract with the option for another year, becoming a backup for reigning NWSL Goalkeeper of the Year Jane Campbell.
+On July 28, she made her professional debut in the NWSL x Liga MX Femenil Summer Cup, putting together multiple saves in a 2–1 win against Tigres UANL.
+After an injury to Campbell, Hinz made her regular-season debut and started in the season finale on November 2, making five saves in a 3–2 loss to Bay FC.

-Fort Lauderdale United (loan)

-Following her rookie season, Hinz joined USL Super League club Fort Lauderdale United FC on loan on November 9, 2024.
-She made two appearances before being recalled to Houston on December 10.
-Houston announced that Hinz and the team reached a mutual agreement to end her contract on May 5, 2025.
+Seven days later, Hinz joined USL Super League club Fort Lauderdale United FC on a two-month loan.
+She made her USL debut the following day in a 1–1 draw with the Tampa Bay Sun.
+After making two appearances, she was recalled to Houston on December 10.
+On May 5, 2025, the Dash announced that she had mutually agreed to terminate her contract.